|14 Min. Read

 Another client also saw amazing lifts when adopting local payment platforms.
 Its conversion rate grew by 217%, the quantity per transaction increased by 33%, and revenue grew 210%.

-Marketing platforms for international e-commerce include messaging in real-time and across every kind of channel – websites, mobile, social media, email, and direct mail, to name a few.
-To maximize marketing efforts, your content needs to be personalized, localized, and seamlessly delivered to targeted audiences wherever they live.
-The key to integrating translation and localization is to utilize a flexible translation service provider that can quickly provide updated, relevant content to all of your customers, in their language.
+The key to integrating translation and localization is to utilize a flexible website localization service provider that can quickly provide updated, relevant content to all of your customers, in their language.

 MotionPoint can assist you with your e-commerce website translation efforts, including developing the types of translation that support your needs, and implementing changes and updates quickly and efficiently.
 No matter the translation, we have solutions to support all of your e-commerce needs, wherever your business takes you.